George-lewis/george-lewis.github.io/__pages/resume.markdown

 ### **Projects** <img class="github" height="20" width="20" src="/_assets/github.svg" />

 - **[Personal Website](https://github.com/george-lewis/george-lewis.github.io)**: Designed in HTML, CSS, and JavaScript using Jekyll and JQuery
-- **[Resauce](https://github.com/darenliang/resauce)**: Mass file renaming software created with C++/Qt and a team of two
-  - Renames a set of files according to user-defined rules
 - **[DVDBounce](https://github.com/George-lewis/DVDBounce)**: Screensaver created with C++ and SFML
   - Can be compiled for Android using the NDK
   - Has a configuration file and also accepts command-line parameters